jimmyrosen/wpcommunity-process/process.md

     * Write thank you posts for each sponsor
 * More volunteers
  * Call for volounteers post
-* Fixing sponsors
+* Fundraising
  * Call for sponsors post
-* Choosing speakers/Settle schedule
+* Speakers
   * Call for speakers post
+  * Select speakers
+  * Settle schedule
+  * Send out forms for A/V release and code-of-conduct to speakers
   * Inform chosen speakers and rejected speakers
-* Send out forms for A/V release and code-of-conduct to speakers
 * Recieve swag from the foundation

 ——